pluralsight/guides/in-review/interesting-apis/getting-started-with-pubnub-blocks/article.md

 }
 ```

-Using CommonJS' require syntax, you can use modules to add functionality to your program:
+Using CommonJS's `require` syntax, you can use modules to add functionality to your program:
 ```javascript
 export default (request) => {
     var console = require('console');